Self-Sovereignty and Privacy

 Reputation reports and scores are produced in the form of downloadable credentials.
 They are directly linked to a user's DID, and a record of the credential's status exists on-chain.
 That way, any entity within the ecosystem can verify the claims made by the user, and assess their credibility by verifying the party that issued the credential.

-To establish the relationship between a subject and any associated data, the Orange protocol uses Decentralized Identifiers (DIDs) that link wallet addresses from multiple chains.
+To establish the relationship between a subject and any associated data, the Orange protocol uses (DIDs) that link wallet addresses from multiple chains.

 Each calculation request MUST carry signature data with it for it to be valid.
 This ensures no data can be used or associated with a user without their authorization.